2026 Alumni Award Recipients

 Outstanding Alumnus Award

+Henry Walker, a 1986 graduate of Mercer Law, has built an extraordinary career as one of the nation’s most respected commercial litigators and law firm leaders.
 A proven visionary, Walker served as Chair and CEO of Kilpatrick from 2013 to 2024.
 During his tenure, the firm expanded into major new markets including Los Angeles, Dallas, Houston, Chicago, Phoenix, Shanghai, and Beijing.
+Following servant leadership principles, the Firm prioritized being a force for good for its clients, its communities and its attorneys and staff.
 His leadership and influence have earned widespread recognition: the Atlanta Business Chronicle named him one of Atlanta’s Most Admired CEOs in 2019 and honored him as an Executive Champion of Corporate Citizenship in 2024.
-From 2020–2025, he was included in the Atlanta 500 list of the region’s most powerful leaders, and in 2022, Georgia Trend highlighted him among “Georgia’s 500 Most Influential Leaders.”
+Annually, Atlanta Magazine includes Walker among the region’s “500 Most Powerful Leaders” and for the past four years, Georgia Trend has named him one of “Georgia’s 500 Most Influential Leaders.”

 Walker continues his practice as Chair Emeritus and partner on Kilpatrick’s Complex Commercial Litigation Team, representing major clients in high-stakes disputes across the technology and telecommunications sectors.
 He has been repeatedly named to The Best Lawyers in America® in numerous litigation categories and recognized as an “Eminent Practitioner” in Chambers USA.
-He has served as first-chair counsel in multimillion-dollar trials, achieved landmark victories in the United States Supreme Court, and is highly regarded for helping clients mitigate risk and prevent litigation.
+He has served as lead counsel in multimillion-dollar trials, helped achieve landmark victories in the United States Supreme Court, and is highly regarded for helping clients mitigate risk and prevent litigation.
+He practiced with Kilpatrick Townsend & Stockton LLP from the start of his career and rejoined the firm in 2007 after serving as Chief Litigation Counsel at BellSouth Corporation, where he earned both the President’s Award and the General Counsel’s Award for Excellence.

 The Honorable Eric K. Dunaway, ’96